nijel/rt2zammad/README.md

   * Disable notifications for all existing users (seems like every user has to do this)
   * Safer approach might be to use own SMTP server and temporarily discard all mail from Zammad for the migration run.

+No further development is expected there.
+This was used once to migrate [Weblate](https://weblate.org/) and I have no intent to improve this script myself.
+Pull requests are still welcome though.